Skillmon/tex_insertionsort/README.md

 #### Default `\is@S@ifsmaller`

-The default definition of `\is@S@ifsmaller` is pretty slow, making this version slower than the [complicated one](#complicated).
+The default definition of `\is@S@ifsmaller` is pretty slow, making this version's default slower than the default of the [complicated one](#complicated).
 It should work for lists which contain integers, floats, or dimensions (even if they are mixed, using `pt` for integers and floats), but this flexibility comes at a performance cost.
 If you can guarantee the format of each element to work for a fast test you should redefine `\is@S@ifsmaller` to that test (e.g., by using [`\InsertionsortS`](#InsertionsortS)) and only then this version is (considerably) faster than [its sibling](#complicated).